quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Version Negotiation packet to indicate that the version the client chose is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.
-This document updates {{!QUIC-INVARIANTS=RFC8999}} by defining an alternative version negotiation mechanism, while keeping the option to use the mechanism defined in {{!QUIC-INVARIANTS=RFC8999}} for negotiating versions incompatible with the initially proposed value.
+This document updates {{QUIC-INVARIANTS}} by defining an alternative version negotiation mechanism, while keeping the option to use the mechanism defined in
+{{QUIC-INVARIANTS}} for negotiating versions incompatible with the initially proposed value.

 With proper safety mechanisms in place, the Version Negotiation packet can be part of a mechanism to allow two QUIC implementations to negotiate between two